 - The flight duration from Johannesburg to Cardiff is 13 hours, 43 minutes with one stopover.

-- South African passport holders require a Schengen visa to enter Great Britain.
+- South African passport holders require a UK visa to enter Great Britain.

 - Passports should be valid for at least 6 months after travel and have blank pages.